Last Updated on January 5, 2021 by Julia Wilson

 - Chemotherapy: Several drugs which target rapidly dividing cells.
 Chemotherapy can shrink a tumour before surgery, after surgery to kill cancer to kill any cells left behind, or as a stand-alone treatment where surgery is not possible.
 In the latter case, the goal is to slow down the progression of the tumour.

 - Electrochemotherapy: An emerging therapeutic which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
-More information is available on this site.

 - Radiotherapy: A treatment which uses a radiation beam to target cancer cells.
 Radiotherapy can be used to treat cancers which cannot be surgically removed or after surgical removal to target any cancer cells which have been left behind.